leoditommaso/home_weather_station/README.md

 * You will need an Arduino board running the corresponding program (which I will publish shortly).
-* Connect your Arduino board through serial port and replace, in app/serial_access.rb file, the variable port_str to match the USB port where Arduino board is connected.
+* Create a configuration for the serial connection named config/serial.rb.
+You can use config/serial.rb-sample as an example.
+The most important setting is the serial port, which need to match the one where your Arduino board is connected.

 ## Usage